 Suggestive: The evidence consists primarily of post-implementation data on patient volume and clinic visits along with verbal feedback from patients with the underlying assumption being that in the absence of the program, those served would not have had access to these services.

 Context of the InnovationSt.
-John Bosco Clinic is a program of Mercy Mission Services, the charitable arm of Mercy Hospital, Miami's only Catholic hospital.
+John Bosco Clinic is a program of Mercy Mission Services, the charitable arm of the Sisters of St. Joseph of St. Augustine, Florida outreach mission and ministry in Miami-Dade County; it was originally sponsored by Mercy Hospital.
+As of 2011, Mercy Hospital was sold and is no longer a sponsoring entity.
+St. John Bosco Clinic continues to be an outreach ministry of the Sisters of St. Joseph of St. Augustine, Florida under Mercy Mission Services and the philanthropic fundraising mission of SSJ Health Foundation.
 Dr. Pedro "Joe" Greer launched the clinic in 1991 after noticing that the county's public hospital often refused to treat undocumented individuals referred by Camillus Health Concern, a clinic run by Dr. Greer since 1984 to serve the county's homeless population.
 The hospital's refusal to serve these individuals created an environment in which undocumented patients felt unwelcome, leaving them unable to access needed services.
 In response, Dr. Greer collaborated with Mercy Hospital to establish a clinic in the back of St. John Bosco Catholic Church, hoping that the parish-based location would encourage undocumented patients to feel comfortable seeking care.

 Planning and Development ProcessKey steps in the planning and developing process include the following: